LinkedIn overhauls its desktop website

 LinkedIn’s desktop interface is getting a fresh coat of paint.
 The professional social network unveiled Thursday the largest overhaul to the desktop version of its website since the service launched.

-The redesign is all about bringing changes from the company’s mobile app to its desktop experience, according to Chris Pruitt, LinkedIn’s director of engineering.
+The redesign is all about bringing changes from the company’s mobile app to its desktop experience, according to Chris Pruett, LinkedIn’s senior director of engineering.
 Users will see a redesigned feed, tweaked profiles, new messaging capabilities and a revamped search box.

 The company wants to unify the experience of using its desktop and mobile products, something that Pruett said LinkedIn’s most engaged users have been clamoring for.
 What’s more, the changes should make the product more useful and less cluttered.